These are the best smartwatches for measuring SpO2 levels

 - No altimeter

-This is one of the best Garmin running watches out there with a variety of tracking metrics for monitoring your progress.
+Best value: Fitbit Versa 3

-Best Value: Fitbit Versa 2
+Fitbit has made a name for itself as one of the most trusted names in the world of fitness trackers, and the Versa 3 is no exception.
+As usual, you'll enjoy impeccable sleep tracking, but you also have the added benefit of a built-in SpO2 sensor for blood oxygen tracking.
+It maintains the unique squircle design with a modern twist and an improved band system that's much easier to use.
+Not to mention that you'll have an easier time finding replacement Fitbit Versa 3 bands.
+However, keep in mind that old Versa bands won't work with the new system.

-Fitbit has made a name for itself as one of the most trusted names in the world of fitness trackers and the Versa 2 is no exception.
-As usual, you'll enjoy impeccable sleep tracking but you also have the added benefit of a built-in SpO2 sensor for more insightful data.
-It maintains the unique squircle design with a modern twist.
-It's also got a faster processor for better performance, a microphone for using the built-in Amazon Alexa support as well as dictating text replies, and Fitbit Pay so you can leave your wallet at home.
+Did we mention the built-in microphone and speaker?
+As you can imagine, using the voice assistant options is more enjoyable with this new addition.
+You can also dictate text replies and take Bluetooth calls on your wrist.
+You also have access to Fitbit Pay so that you can leave your wallet at home.
+Most importantly, onboard GPS is now available, too.
+This makes it a great fitness smartwatch for athletes.

-While it's unfortunate that the Versa 2 lacks built-in GPS, it more than makes up for it in other areas.
-The innovative on-screen workouts feature gathers helpful data, the battery life has improved, and Fitbit Pay is now a standard feature.
-Let's not forget about the convenience of having Amazon Alexa on the wrist.
-If you want to save money on a wearable, you can also find a built-in SpO2 sensor on the Versa and the Versa Lite.
+Overall, the Fitbit Versa 3 has a lot to offer for the price.
+It may not be an advanced smartwatch with premium features, but it makes up for it in other areas.
+It's come a long way since the Fitbit Versa 2.
+For instance, the innovative on-screen workouts offer helpful data, the battery life has improved, and you have local music storage.
+Let's not forget about the convenience of having Amazon Alexa and Google Assistant on the wrist.
+If you want to save money on a wearable, you can also find a built-in SpO2 sensor on the Versa, Versa 2, and the Versa Lite.

 Pros: